flutter/pinball/README.md

 Install and authenticate with [Firebase CLI tools](https://firebase.google.com/docs/cli)

-## Build the project using the desired enviroment
+## Build the project using the desired environment

 ```bash
 # Development